 New York State Education Law Section 409-H, and State Education Department Commissioner’s Regulation 155.24, requires all public and nonpublic elementary and secondary schools to provide written notification to all persons in parental relation, faculty, and staff regarding the potential use of pesticides periodically throughout the school year.
 More information.

-New York State Education Law mandates that school children have a physical examination at the following grade levels: kindergarten, grade 2, grade 4, grade 7, grade 10 and all newly entering students.
+New York State Education Law mandates that school children have a physical examination at the following grade levels: kindergarten, 1, 3, 5, 7, 9, 11 and all new students to the district.
 This examination must be completed within one calendar year of entering.
 NYS Education Law also requests a Dental Examination at the above grade level.
 Please let your school health office know your plans for a physical as early as possible.
+Physical Exam Form.